influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

     influxd-ctl -bind-tls show
     ```

-    If using a self-signed certificate, use
+    If using a self-signed certificate, use:

     ```sh
     influxd-ctl -bind-tls -k show